GOTS - What is the Global Organic Textile Standard? - NIKIN CH

 Control is a must for the GOTS label

-Worker in factory
+Workers in factory

-GOTS: What criteria are applied?
+GOTS: Which criteria are applied?

 Environment